smcgdub/MS4_In_Safe_Hands/README.md

 #### **SOLUTION** ####

 The issue has now disappeared with further testing.
 I am not sure why this occurred as i haven't adjusted any of the code.
 It may be down to an internet issue at my end or maybe a lag with the site?
 I have noted it here as my project is due for submission in 1 hour but wanted to not the glitch incase it appears during project assessment.

+**9. Order History None Logged In Users**

+**PROBLEM**

+* While running last minute tests i became aware of an issue i will need ot resolve at a later date.
+If a none logged in user tries to access a restricted part of the site they will be diverted back to the login page.
+However hat i discovered this morning is if i were to go to a users previous order page and copy and paste the url in a browser in incognito mode the order details will show.

+#### **SOLUTION** ####

+As my project is due for submission in a few minutes i don't have the time available to resolve this issue however i am noting i am aware of it.
+However in the real world situation a none registered user would need to get access to a users account and also get their specific order number and then configure the url with that specific order number to view the page.
+As each order number is a random 32 character string so unless a none registered user can access a users account or email they would not be able to access this order number.

 </details>